erikeldridge/app-quality-cookbook/collaboration/documentation.md

 # Documentation

+## Goals

+* Balance documentation with maintainability
+* Implement class and method level header comments
+* Use JavaDoc to generate documentation
+* Tie a TODO comment with a tracking ticket

 ## Motivation

 We spend time during development to obtain full understanding of the problem.
 Documentation preserves this investment.